bobshort4bobby4/Tom-Crean-pp1/README.md

   On landscape mode at small screen sizes the header is too large, it makes the user scroll the page too frequently.
 This negatively affects UX.<br><br>
   On landscape mode on small mobile screens the slide out page links are not displaying centered.
 They work correctly on the same screen resolution on Chrome
   Dev tools but the address bar on the phone may be pushing them down.<br><br>
-  On smaller mobile screens the content is not appearing as indicated in Chrome Dev Tools, I believe this is due to the address bar on the mobile.
-  Content position would need to be adjusted to compensate for this.<br><br>
   I failed to fully implement advice from my mentor regarding my use of github and the labelling of my commits.
 Although I feel that this has improved towards the end of the project,  commits becoming more frequent and more specific.
 It is one (of many) areas I will make an effort to improve as I move forwards.<br><br>